Islamic State makes desperate stand in Mosul, commanders say

 MOSUL, Iraq Islamic State fighters holding out in Mosul on a strip of land along the Tigris River are increasingly using suicide bombers in a desperate attempt to slow the steady advance of Iraqi forces, military commanders said on Thursday.

-Iraqi forces pushing toward the al-Maydan and al-Shareen districts in the northern Iraqi city broke the militants' defenses and have reached within 200 meters (yards) of the riverbank.
+Iraqi forces pushing towards the al-Maydan and al-Shareen districts in the northern Iraqi city broke the militants' defenses and have reached within 200 meters (yards) of the riverbank.

-But they encountered stiff resistance from a few hundred militants lodged among thousands of civilians in the Old City's maze of alleyways, particularly from foreign suicide bombers, Iraqi commanders said.
+But they encountered stiff resistance from an estimated few hundred militants lodged among thousands of civilians in the Old City's maze of alleyways, particularly from foreign suicide bombers, Iraqi commanders said.

 The military has predicted final victory this week after a grinding eight-month assault to oust Islamic State from the once two-million-strong city.